Because of what He did on Calvary's cross -

 And as it happens, when I was procuring a driver from a fellow hickory golf enthusiast, he mentioned he'd participated in a <featherie golf event> last year...

-video taken by <The Hickory Hacker>
+video taken by <The Hickory Hacker> |

 ...raving about how relaxed it was and how much fun everyone had.

-- he nudged me along a journey that so far involves purchasing a couple of Hickory Lane featheries...
+Thus began my journey that so far involves purchasing a couple of Hickory Lane featheries...

-...and committing to building an historically accurate gutty era playset (which has the double benefit of working for featheries as well).
+...and committing to building an historically accurate gutty era playset (which has the benefit of working for featheries as well).

 He specializes in gorgeous 19th century clubs from the featherie and gutty eras; I purchased this putter from him back in 2017...